-This process is known as aromatization and is one of the main ways that women can maintain some estrogen levels after menopause.
+This process is known as aromatization (6) and is one of the main ways that women can maintain estrogen levels after menopause.

 This mechanism becomes a problem as the body gains too much fat (sometimes as little as 10-15 pounds).

-When this happens excess androgens that may be floating around in the body can be turned into estrogen (especially in breast fat tissue and belly fat tissue).
+When this happens excess androgens that may be floating around in the body can be turned into estrogen (especially in breast fat tissue and belly fat tissue (7)).

-So in a vicious cycle weight gain can result in high androgens which causes high estrogen and high estrogen may lead to further weight gain and the cycle repeats.
+So in a vicious cycle weight gain can result in high androgens which cause high estrogen and high estrogen may lead to further weight gain and the cycle repeats.

 The good news is that stopping this cycle can be accomplished with weight loss.

 The bad news is that sometimes this very condition can make weight loss very difficult.

 Some women may have a very difficult time losing weight with estrogen dominance because high estrogen may influence other hormones such as leptin and thyroid hormone which lead to further weight gain and weight loss resistance.

 You’ll know if you are in this boat if simple changes such as diet and exercise don’t really have an impact on your weight.